 The Department for Education Exclusions Guidance states that:

-…the law does not allow for extending a fixed period exclusion or converting a fixed period exclusion into a permanent exclusion.
-In exceptional cases, usually where further evidence has come to light, a further fixed period exclusion may be issued to begin immediately after the first fixed period ends; or a permanent exclusion may be issued to begin immediately after the end of the fixed period (3.3)
+…the law does not allow for extending a suspension or converting a suspension into a permanent exclusion.
+In exceptional cases, usually where further evidence has come to light, a further suspension may be issued to begin immediately after the first period ends; or a permanent exclusion may be issued to begin immediately after the end of the suspension(3.10)

 Where the Governing body decides to ‘uphold’ the permanent exclusion and you disagree with the decision, you have a further opportunity to make your representations (raise any questions or concerns) by requesting an Independent Review Panel (IRP).